Yuhta28/dev-to-blog/blog-posts/dev-to-github/dev-to-github.md

 ### 6. Create new article

-I can create a template for a new article to use DEV API. `go run create-post.go`
+Create a template for a new article to use DEV API. `go run create-post.go`

 ```go
 package main